thecodewarrior/SwiftSplit/README.md

   looking at the `Level: Name:` when connected to Celeste, or by enabling debug and hovering over the screen in the map editor.

 Note that the *exact* text is important.
 Spaces and capitalization have to match.

-Also, inserting an exclamation point (`!`) at the beginning of an event will cause that event to not trigger a split.
+- Inserting an exclamation point (`!`) at the beginning of an event will cause that event to not trigger a split.
 This can be useful when your route passes between two screens multiple times but you only want one split.
+- Anything after a ` ##` (*exactly* one space and two pound signs) will be trimmed off.
+This can be useful for explaining events.